KittyGiraudel/site/_posts/2022-10-29-making-sense-of-zsh.md

 This, however, is not changing our prompt.
 It’s just letting us access the VCS (Version Control Software) information (typically Git, but perhaps SVN or Mercurial).
 Now we need to do something with it.

 I am clueless, but fortunately zsh comes with [nice prose about this very feature](https://github.com/zsh-users/zsh/blob/master/Misc/vcs_info-examples), and as they explain, there are plenty ways to achieve this.
-They say the easiest way to update one’s prompt with the VCS info is to—and I quote:
+They say the easiest way to update one’s prompt with the VCS info is to — and I quote:

 > […] drop a `vcs_info` call to your `precmd` (or into a `precmd_functions[]` entry) and include a single-quoted `${vcs_info_msg_0_}` in your `PS1` definition.